giancosta86/worker-agent/README.md

 ![Overview](docs/diagrams//overview.png)

-**worker-agent** is a TypeScript wrapper designed to _simplify interactions with worker threads in NodeJS_; actually, it implements a fairly common _Erlang/Elixir_ pattern: the sophisticated _messaging protocol_ is hidden behind a higher-level but still _efficient_ abstraction layer - which is also _strongly typed_, in this case.
+**worker-agent** is a TypeScript wrapper designed to _simplify interactions with worker threads in NodeJS_.

+Actually, it implements a fairly common _Erlang/Elixir_ pattern: the sophisticated _messaging protocol_ is hidden behind a variety of _abstraction layers_ - each with different trade-off between _simplicity_ and _performance_ - while still ensuring _strongly typed_ interfaces.

 ## Installation